 Differences between an independent contractor and a sole proprietor

-The first big difference comes from the way independent contractors and sole proprietors are taxed.
+The first big discrepancy comes from the way independent contractors and sole proprietors file taxes and pay them.

 For independent contractors, these are the necessary steps: